March 16 – 19, 2026

 time iconMarch 16, 2026 10:00 am

-This pre-conference opportunity offers an immersive exploration of cutting-edge practices that redefine direct care in residential and community-based treatment.
+This preconference opportunity offers an immersive exploration of cutting-edge practices that redefine direct care in residential and community-based treatment.
 Presenters doing excellent work across the care continuum will share research-informed strategies on eliminating coercive practices, supporting neurodiverse youth, addressing loss and grief, promoting sexual health, healing trauma, and harnessing movement to restore confidence and calm.
 Together, these sessions create a blueprint for how front-line staff, clinicians, educators, therapists, and leaders can turn insight into action—ensuring that when we know better, we truly care better.

-When We Know Better, We Heal Better; Shifting Models for Supporting Loss & Grief
+DIRECT CARE SESSION 2 - When We Know Better, We Heal Better; Shifting Models for Supporting Loss & Grief

 speaker headshot Jennifer Benner, LCSW-C